Quasi-judicial body: Decisions

 In general, decisions of a quasi-judicial body require findings of facts to reach conclusions of law that justify the decision.
-They usually depend on a pre-determined set of guidelines or criteria to assess the nature and gravity of the permission or relief sought, or of the offense committed.
+They usually depend on a predetermined set of guidelines or criteria to assess the nature and gravity of the permission or relief sought, or of the offense committed.
 Decisions of a quasi-judicial body are often legally enforceable under the laws of a jurisdiction; they can be challenged in a court of law, which is the final decisive authority.

 List of quasi-judicial bodies

 The following is a partial list of quasi-judicial bodies: